base/base/docs/specs/protocol/preinstalls.md

 `keccak256(rlp([deployer_address, nonce]))` it instead uses the hash of the contract's bytecode and a salt.
 This means that a given deployer address will deploy the same code to the same address no matter when or where they issue the deployment.
-The deployer is deployed ith a one-time-use-account, so no matter what chain the deployer is on, its address will always be the same.
+The deployer is deployed with a one-time-use account, so no matter what chain the deployer is on, its address will always be the same.
 This means the only variables in determining the address of your contract are its bytecode hash and the provided salt.

-Between the use of `CREATE2` opcode and the one-time-use-account for the deployer, this contracts ensures that a given contract will exist at the exact same address on every chain, but without having to use the same gas pricing or limits every time.
+Between the use of `CREATE2` opcode and the one-time-use account for the deployer, this contracts ensures that a given contract will exist at the exact same address on every chain, but without having to use the same gas pricing or limits every time.